chriwink5/keylogger-usb/README.md

 # keylogger-usb
-Usb with automatically logs every keystroek
+automatically log every keystroke when plugging in usb-stick